 - 8 Controlling the Template for Alternative Menu Items

 - 9 JLayout Micro-Layout Overrides

 - 10 Further Reading

-Joomla!
-1.5 introduced the concept of overriding core layouts using the template override system.
-Joomla! version 2.5 introduces a set of features that give the site administrator more control over the display of articles, contacts, news feeds and Web links.
+Joomla has a comprehensive set of features that give the site administrator more control over the display of all html output from their template.
 There are five types of alternative layouts: